-Getting Started with your Personal Statement
+Getting Started with your UCAS Personal Statement

-Supporting students with their personal statements is one of the most enjoyable aspects of my work as an admissions consultant.
 The personal statement, as part of the UCAS application in the UK, is a unique type of essay that stands between argumentative and descriptive writings.
 It differs greatly from the Common App essays in the US, which many find hard to grasp.

 Why can’t I use my US essays for my UCAS application?